PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 This could lead to unintended vulnerabilities where user input is passed through a dependency tree that eventually leads to shell commands that could inadvertently allow for malicious input to control our server.
-Whilst the chances of this happening seem rare, the implications are severe.
+While the chances of this happening seem rare, the implications are severe.
 Depending on our use case, if we can eliminate the risk, we're better off for it.